jacob-bd/claude-code-statusline/README.md

 - [#14058](https://github.com/anthropics/claude-code/issues/14058) - "Include actual context window usage in statusline JSON"
 - [#13776](https://github.com/anthropics/claude-code/issues/13776) - "Expose full context usage in statusline API"

+## Vibe Coding Alert

+Full transparency: this project was built by a non-developer using AI coding assistants.
+If you're an experienced shell scripter, you might look at this code and wince.
+That's okay.

+The goal here was to scratch an itch - better cost and context tracking for Claude Code - and learn along the way.
+The code works, but it's likely missing patterns, optimizations, or elegance that only years of experience can provide.

 ## License

 MIT License - feel free to modify and share!